-The Department of Women’s & Gender Studies Undergraduate Internship Program offers WGS majors and minors and minors in Queer & Sexuality Studies a supervised learning experience in a community/professional setting connected to class credit toward graduation.
+The Department of Women's, Gender, and Sexuality Studies Undergraduate Internship Program offers Women's and Gender Studies majors and minors, and minors in Queer & Sexuality Studies a supervised learning experience in a community/professional setting connected to class credit toward graduation.

 Students enroll in WST 4940 Internship in Women’s & Gender Studies but the heart of the internship experience takes place beyond the classroom -- working directly on-site with an internship site for the entire semester.
 The internship experience allows students to develop their intellectual understandings of issues related to women, gender, feminism, and social justice while actively developing their own valuable skill sets under the direct supervision of someone in their field of interest.
 Individual and group meetings with the Dr. Wendland throughout the semester provide the classroom context for thinking about social justice, the role of non-profit agencies in American culture, and professionalization issues.

 IS THE INTERNSHIP FOR CREDIT?
 DOES IT COUNT TOWARD GRADUATION?

 The internship is a credit-bearing course (WST 4940 Internship in Women's and Gender Studies) and counts as an elective for the WGS major or minor or for the Queer & Sexuality Studies minor.
 Students get valuable career experience while moving forward toward graduation.
 The internship course is like any other course at USF, requiring enrollment and payment of tuition and fees.
 For more information visit the USF Undergraduate Catalog.